anoxtovo/HexNotes-collection/README.md

     1. KeyCheck

             KeyCheck.exe is a Beginer Level Reverse Challenge.
-Your Goal is Find Out the Password and slove the Chiper Challenge.
+Your Goal is Find Out the Password and solve the Chiper Challenge.